curious-containers/curious-containers.github.io/red-format.md

             basename: '__main__.py'
 ```

 Please note, that not every connector provides functionality for files and directories, but the HTTP connector can be used in both cases.
+For information about these connectors take a look at the [RED Connectors: Input Directories](red-connectors-input-directories.md) documentation.

 ## outputs

 Outputs of a data-processing application must be written to files.
 These files can then be uploaded to remote servers using various connectors.
 CC-Core includes a HTTP connector, but setting up an appropriate HTTP server, which can receive the file can be complicated.
 Since most Servers have SSH already configured, using the SSH SFTP connector is more convenient.
-For more information on how to install and use a different connector take a look at the Red Connectors for [output-files](red-connectors-output-files.md) documentation.
+For more information on how to install and use a different connector take a look at the Red Connectors for [Output Files](red-connectors-output-files.md) documentation.

 Again, the output identifiers in the `outputs` section refer to the identifiers defnined under `cli.outputs`.